 - The contracting party has no further rights or claims than those mentioned above due to delays in deliveries or services.
 This restriction does not apply to unlawful intent or gross negligence on the part of the supplier.

-supplier shall invoice the packaging separately and shall not take it back.
-However, if it has been designated as the Supplier's property, it must be returned to the place of departure carriage paid by the contracting party.
+The supplier shall invoice the packaging separately and shall not take it back.
+However, if it has been designated as the supplier's property, it must be returned to the place of departure carriage paid by the contracting party.
 This applies unless a legal provision specifies a duty by the supplier to take back the wrapper.

 - Transfer of benefits and risks